-Nowadays, one of the key approaches in 5G cellular networks is non-orthogonal multiple access (NOMA) [20]-[22].
+Nowadays, one of the key approaches in the 5G cellular networks is nonorthogonal multiple access (NOMA) [21]-[23].
 In contrast to the traditional OMA, the NOMA enables multiple users to communicate with the BS at the same time and frequency resources.
-The NOMA-based communication system achieves a much higher spectral efficiency than the OMA counterpart by implementing sophisticated multi-user detection schemes such as the successive interference cancellation (SIC) at receivers [23], [24].
-For a single-cell uplink NOMA system, or equivalently a multiple access channel from users to the BS, it has been well established that the information-theoretical capacity region is achievable when users employ Gaussian signaling with optimized coding rates, and the BS receiver adopts the minimum mean square error (MMSE)-SIC decoding with a properly designed decoding order for various users (see, e.g., [24]).
-It is expected that NOMA can be exploited to further improve the performance of multi-user computation offloading for MEC systems.
+The NOMA-based communication system achieves a much higher spectral efficiency than the OMA counterpart by implementing sophisticated multiuser detection schemes such as the successive interference cancellation (SIC) at receivers [24], [25].
+For a single-cell uplink NOMA system, or equivalently, a multiple access channel from users to the BS, it has been well established that the informationtheoretical capacity region is achievable when users employ Gaussian signaling with optimized coding rates, and the BS receiver adopts the minimum mean square error (MMSE)-SIC decoding with a properly designed decoding order for various users (see [25]).
+It is expected that NOMA can be exploited to further improve the performance of multiuser computation offloading for the MEC systems.

-These features have motivated some researchers to pay attention to the combination of MEC and NOMA in recent literature [25]-[30].
-The authors in [25] minimized the weighted sum of the energy consumption at all MUs subject to their computation latency constraints for both binary and partial computation offloading modes.
-A similar problem was investigated in [26] by considering the user clustering for the uplink NOMA.
-In [27], the authors proposed a procedure to select the best mode among OMA, pure NOMA, and hybrid NOMA schemes in MEC networks based on the energy consumed by full offloading.
+These features have motivated some researchers to pay attention to the combination of MEC and NOMA in recent literature [26]-[31].
+Wang et al. [26] minimized the weighted sum of the energy consumption at all MUs subject to their computation latency constraints for both binary and partial computation offloading modes.
+A similar problem was investigated in [27] by considering the user clustering for the uplink NOMA.
+Ding et al. [28] proposed a procedure to select the best mode among OMA, pure NOMA, and hybrid NOMA schemes in the MEC networks based on the energy consumed by full offloading.
 The main concentration of the previous works was on the minimization of the energy computation by optimizing the network's parameters in terms of the instantaneous channel state information.
-In contrast, the authors in [28] investigated the effect of NOMA's parameters, e.g., transmit powers and user channel conditions on the full offloading by calculating the successful computation probability.
-In [29], the weighted sum of the energy consumption of all users in a multi-user partial offloading MEC system was minimized by NOMA over the execution delay constraints.
+In contrast, Ding et al. [29] investigated the effect of NOMA's parameters, e.g., transmit powers and user channel conditions on the full offloading by calculating the successful computation probability.
+In [30], the weighted sum of the energy consumption of all users in a multiuser partial offloading MEC system was minimized by NOMA over the execution delay constraints.
 In such a case, the NOMA protocol can remarkably enhance the energy efficiency of the network in comparison with OMA.
-A MEC system is studied in [30] that employs the NOMA protocol in both uplink and downlink directions.
-It is demonstrated in [31] that the total energy consumption is minimized by optimizing the transmit powers, task offloading partitions and transmission time allocation.
+An MEC system is studied in [31] that employs the NOMA protocol in both uplink and downlink directions.
+It is demonstrated in [32] that the total energy consumption is minimized by optimizing the transmit powers, task offloading partitions, and transmission time allocation.